Use of Grant Funds

 The following are guidelines to assist grantees and institutional administrators in their interpretation of the acceptable use of grant funds.
 The list of examples is not exhaustive.
 Grantees are encouraged to communicate with their relevant institutional contacts (e.g., business officer, research grants officer).
 For further information on any of the Agencies’ policies and requirements, contact the Agency's finance division.

 Grant funds must contribute towards the direct costs of the research for which the funds were awarded, and the benefits should be directly attributable to the grant.
-The institution provides for indirect or overhead costs, such as the costs associated with facilities and basic utilities, the purchase and repair of office equipment, administration fees, insurance for equipment and research vehicles, and basic communication devices such as telephones and fax machines.
-Indirect or overhead costs refer to the ongoing expenses of operating an institution but cannot be associated with the direct costs of the research grant/award for which the funds were awarded.
+The institution pays for the indect or overhead costs associated with managing the research funded by the agencies (see indirect costs section).

 The funds must be used effectively and economically, and the expenses must be essential for the research for which the funds were awarded.